learnk8s/learnk8s.io/src/graceful-shutdown/content.md

     },
     {
       "image": "assets/graceful-4.svg",
-      "description": "By default, the process has 30 seconds to exit and that includes the `preStop` hook.
+      "description": "By default, the process has 30 seconds to exit, and that includes the `preStop` hook.
 If the process isn't exited by then, the kubelet sends the SIGKILL signal and force killing the process."
     },
     {
       "image": "assets/graceful-5.svg",